 U.S. and Georgia to Cooperate on Low-Emissions Growth

-TBILISI, Georgia – USAID Mission Director Stephen M. Haykin and the Minister of Environment of Georgia Khatuna Gogaladze will sign a memorandum of understanding on a low-emissions development strategy for Georgia on Monday, December 17 at 1:45 p.m. at the Ministry of Environment.
-The event is open to the press.
+USAID Mission Director Stephen M. Haykin and the Minister of Environment of Georgia Khatuna Gogaladze signed a memorandum of understanding on a low emissions development strategy for Georgia on Monday, December 17 at 1:45p.m. at the Ministry of Environment.

 The document signed on Monday will lay the foundation for cooperation between USAID and the Government of Georgia on programs that will help reduce threats posed by global climate change by making Georgia’s economy more efficient, resilient, and sustainable.

 - Democratic checks and balances and accountable government enhanced

 - Increasingly stable, integrated, and healthy society